the-scouts/por/sphinx_source/chapter-9.rst

 County Commissioners have these responsibilities for events and permits issued by the County.

 c.
 For large scale events there needs to be a permit holder responsible for each residential group.
 There is no limit to the number of groups that a permit holder can be responsible for, but they remain responsible for the standard of the event for each group.
-In addition the permit holder must ensure the home Commissioner is notified (`Rule 9.57m <https://www.scouts.org.uk/por/9-activities/rule-957-nights-away-permits/>`__) and inform them of the total number of groups they are responsible for during the event.
+In addition the permit holder must ensure the home Commissioner is notified (:rule:`9.57(m)`) and inform them of the total number of groups they are responsible for during the event.

 d.
 All groups undertaking a nights away event must have immediate access to someone who has a current First Aid qualification, minimum First Response.
 The level of First Aid competence required for each event will be determined by the event risk assessment.
 However a full first aid certificate as defined in `FS120052 <https://www.scouts.org.uk/volunteers/learning-development-and-awards/training/learners/modules/ongoing-training-for-all/10-first-aid/>`__ is required for those operating in remote environments, where travelling time is 3 hours or more (in the method of travel being used) to a point of refuge, including;